dotkernel/dot-navigation/README.md

 The partial method is usually the more flexible one, custom rules can be defined and checked in the template.

-If you are using twig, there is already a twig extension provided in package dot-twigrenderer, that you can use to easily parse the menus inside your templates
+If you are using Twig, there is already a Twig extension provided in package dot-twigrenderer, that you can use to easily parse the menus inside your templates

 When using the partial method, the template will receive as parameters the container, the navigation service and any extra parameters set by the developer.